-Tit-for-tat: county mayor vetoes 1 resolution, proposes 2 more - Claiborne Progress
+Tit-for-tat: County mayor vetoes 1 resolution, proposes 2 more - Claiborne Progress

 Amending the original resolution, he says, would prevent anyone from misconstruing the additional requirements to mean all work being done, even those jobs not arising from the wheel tax money.

-“…neither I nor sheriff Brooks have a problem sharing information with you, however, the amendment (to the resolution adopted last month) seemed to have the appearance of being tit-for-tat in that if you want a quarterly report then you must give one also.
+“…neither I nor sheriff Brooks have a problem sharing information with you, however, the amendment (to the resolution adopted last month) seemed to have the appearance of being tit-for-tat in that if you want a quarterly report then you must give one also,” reads the letter, in part.

 The original draft of resolution 2019-091 required that only the road department submit quarterly reports.
 The resolution was amended by commissioner Kim Large to include reports from the county mayor and the sheriff.
 Commissioner Steve Mason further amended the document to include reports of all check disbursements from the Claiborne Finance Office.